AW-2021/PlatonicClub-website/README.md

 The project is built using the following technologies:

 - Frontend: HTML, CSS, JavaScript
-- Backend: PHP, MySQL database
+- Backend: PHP, MySQL Database

 ## MySQL Database Structure